christiandudel/dtms/README.md

 calculate statistics to describe the model.
 These steps and the corresponding functions are described below.
-Note that not all arguments of each function are described, and the help files for the individual functions usually contain useful additional information.
+Note that not all arguments of each function are described, and the help files for the individual functions contain useful additional information.

 ### Model setup